alco-company/mortimer-bellis/WORKLOG.md

 - setting strict params on _header
 - don't replace item_header - MIGHT BE WRONG!!
 - trying to inject new records in the correct work day area - works for days with > 0 records
+- don't pause when stopping - if paused

 ### 17/10/2025